roninhockley/grav/user/pages/knowledge-base/git/pro-git/default.md

 **info on our [gitlab server](https://gitlab.nikkyrron.com)**

-The docker container registry stores docker images that are tagged according to a project name.
-Currently all images are tagged to the docker project with the following format:
+The docker container registry stores docker images that are tagged according to a <group</<project> name.
+Currently all images are tagged to the cicd/docker project with the following format:

 `gitlab.nikkyrron.com:4567/cicd/docker/<name>:<tag>`